-Tropenmuseum is a special ethnographic museum that hopes to teach children about the history of the world from a Dutch perspective.
-Families can “travel” to Southeast Asia, South Asia, the Indian subcontinent, the Caribbean, Africa and Latin America – places in the world that used to be Dutch colonies.
+Families can “travel” to Southeast Asia, South Asia, the Indian subcontinent, the Caribbean, Africa, and Latin America – places in the world that used to be Dutch colonies.
 There are eight permanent exhibits and some ongoing series of temporary exhibitions.

 Students get a special discount here, while children three years old and below are free.
-Tropenmuseum offers special programs, workshops and guided tours for children and teens.
+Tropenmuseum offers special programs, workshops, and guided tours for children and teens visiting Amsterdam.
 There is a special spot exclusively for the kids – Tropenmuseum Junior with interactive exhibits.
 Around 30,000 children come here every year.

 The capital city is like a living museum.
 There is so much art and culture wherever you go, not to mention important museums and historic buildings standing side by side.
 Rent a bicycle and pedal around the city to see what Amsterdam is all about.

 Cycle along the Jordaan neighborhood and the famous 9 Streets.
 Check out cafés and boutiques while letting your children play in an outdoor playground.